tuanaguler/gcp-myFirstProject/README.md

         ◦ Target CPU utilization: 50%
       7. Create a load balancer in front of the instances.

-   B) Security: Create a service account for Terraform and link Terraform to the project using this service account.
+   B. Security: Create a service account for Terraform and link Terraform to the project using this service account.
 Set the service account permissions according to the least privilege principle.

-   C) Monitoring and Logging: Create alarms based on CPU usage for the instances you have created.
+   C. Monitoring and Logging: Create alarms based on CPU usage for the instances you have created.

-   D) Creating Database: Create a Cloud SQL instance with a Private IP (PostgreSQL).
+   D. Creating Database: Create a Cloud SQL instance with a Private IP (PostgreSQL).
 Connect to one of the VMs via SSH.
 Install Cloud SQL Auth Proxy on the VM.
 Connect to the Cloud SQL instance using the Private IP.

-   E) Cloud Storage: Use Google Cloud Storage as the remote backend.
+   E. Cloud Storage: Use Google Cloud Storage as the remote backend.
 The bucket created should not be public and should have versioning enabled.
 Store your Terraform state file in this bucket.

 Project Deployment:
 1. For Step A, main.tf file was created containing the necessary IaC to meet the requirements.